-Field experience—co-ops and internships—will give you the chance to work in your field and build invaluable experience.
-With this type of experiential education, you will learn new skills, work alongside professionals in the field, and explore your career goals.
+Field experience—co-ops and internships—will give you the chance to work in your field and gain experience.
 It is one of the best ways to prepare for your career.

-There is a wide range of field experience opportunities for students.
-You can intern during the academic year or during breaks, and work near UMass Amherst, or in another part of the country.
-Some positions are salaried, some offer stipends or housing, and others are entirely unpaid.
+There are a wide range of field experience opportunities for students.
+You can intern during an academic semester or during the summer, and work near UMass Amherst.
+Some internships are paid while others are not.

 It is never too early to start thinking about getting some experience.
-Even first-year students may begin by participating in uncredited internships and other opportunities (volunteer work, campus activities, job shadowing, informational interviewing) to build skills and prepare for later field experience.
+Even first-year students may begin by participating in uncredited internships and other opportunities (volunteer work, campus activities, job shadowing, informational interviewing) to build skills and prepare for later interships.
 Go to Other Opportunities for more ideas.

 Laurie Roberts discusses her White House Internship